About

 She has worked with associations from the ground up, building programs, developing leadership, reorganizing and managing the office and staff, and increasing and rejuvenating membership.

-In early 2025, MSA will hold an election to select five (5) new members of the MSA Board of Directors, including the Treasurer and four Directors at Large.
+In early 2026, MSA held an election to select five (5) new members of the MSA Board of Directors, including the Secretary and two Directors at Large.
 The Board of Directors will also be appointing a new Vendor Advisor and selecting a new Second Vice President.

 Upon reviewing the criteria and descriptions listed HERE, all eligible members are encouraged to express their interest using the submission forms below.